 Recruitment agencies can have different roles in different countries.
 In this post, we’ll be breaking down what you need to know about working with recruitment agencies in Canada – from what fees apply, to what service they provide.

-Employment agencies exist for three main purposes:
+Employment/recruitment agencies exist for three main purposes:

 - Match job seekers to employer positions.